Stuck Between a Gas or Charcoal Grill? Which Is The Best BBQ?

 We’re here to help clear the air a bit.

 After all, one really isn’t better than the other!

 The best BBQ is less about the perfect cooking conditions and more about each grill master’s preferences.

 A charcoal grill might give a smokier flavour, but a gas grill allows you to savour the natural taste of meat.

-If you prefer a smoky-tasting steak, then a charcoal grill is probably the best BBQ for your personal taste preferences.
+A charcoal grill is probably the best BBQ for your taste preferences if you prefer a smoky-tasting steak.
 But if the natural taste of meat is something you prefer, then a gas grill might better suit you.

 Everyone has their own grilling preferences.
 All you have to do is find your must-have tool of the trade!